webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Command-Spirit.md

 - Ability/Cost/3
 - Ability/Tier/Mid
 - Ability/Pool/Intellect
-- Ability/Categories/CONTROL
+- Ability/Categories/Control
 ---

 ## Command Spirit
+>3  Intellect

 You can command a spirit or animated dead creature of up to level 5 within short range.
 If you are successful, the target cannot attack you for one minute, during which time it follows your verbal commands if it can hear and understand you.
 Action to initiate.